isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 ## Set up the Pages using 'Frontpage Template' (e.g. 'Kenya', 'Blog', 'Music Videos')

+- VERY IMPORTANT: The page slug must be the same as the category slug.
-- Make sure the post has the correct tag.
-The tag needs to have the same slug as the page.
+- Make sure the page slug is not prefaced by an article.
+This is a quirk of the pre-existing content.
-  E.g. the page slug for 'Cape Verde' is 'cape-verde'.
-The slug for the tag 'Cape Verde' is also 'cape-verde'.
+  - For example the title is 'The Netherlands' but the slug is 'netherlands'.
+  - In the category 'Postmodern Burger', the category slug is 'postmodern-burger'.
+The title of the page is 'Post-Modern Burgers' while the slug is 'postmodern-burger'
 - In the Edit Page Sidebar > Document > Page Attributes > Template: Frontpage Template (uses page_frontpage.php)
 - The code relies on the title to display "Featured stories from <THE_TITLE>".
 - Don't forget to add the portrait style "Featured Story Image", although the theme falls back onto the featured image.